 - 4.2.1 As required by 23 U.S.C.
 327(c)(3)(D), DOT&PF will maintain the financial resources necessary to carry out the responsibilities it is assuming.
-The DOT&PF asserts, and FHWA agrees, that the summary of financial resources contained in DOT&PF's application, dated July 12, 2016, appears to be adequate for this purpose.
+The DOT&PF's substantial compliance with the Original MOU demonstrates that the DOT&PF's financial resources are adequate for the purpose of fulfilling the terms of this MOU.
 Should FHWA determine, after consultation with DOT&PF, that DOT&PF's financial resources are inadequate to carry out the USDOT Secretary's responsibilities, DOT&PF will take appropriate action to obtain the additional financial resources needed to carry out these responsibilities.
 If DOT&PF is unable to obtain the necessary additional financial resources, DOT&PF shall inform FHWA, and this MOU will be amended to assign only the responsibilities that are commensurate with DOT&PF's financial resources. - 4.2.2 Similarly, DOT&PF has and will maintain adequate organizational and staff capability, including competent and qualified consultants where necessary or desirable, to effectively carry out the responsibilities it has assumed under this MOU.
 This includes, without limitation: - A. Using appropriate environmental, technical, legal, and managerial expertise; - B. Devoting adequate staff resources; and - C. Demonstrating, in a consistent manner, the capacity to perform DOT&PF's assumed responsibilities under this MOU and applicable Federal laws.